balinterdi/balinterdi.github.com/source/_posts/2016-10-17-continuous-visual-integration-for-ember-apps.markdown

 })
 ```

+**NOTE** Starting from ember-percy version 1.2.4, you no longer need to do the
+above as ember-percy doesn't use Mirage anymore.

 To demo how the development flow changes to accommodate visual diffing, I prepared [a PR to make a dropdown](https://github.com/balinterdi/rarwe-demo/pull/10)
 in the [Rock and Roll with Ember demo](https://github.com/balinterdi/rarwe-demo) nicer.